mgd1984/reactlllm/README.md

 # ReactLLLM (React Local LLM)

-ReactLLLM is a chat application that allows users to interact with a small language model (SLM) running on a local inference server via [LM Studio](https://lmstudio.ai).
+ReactLLLM is a basic chat application that allows users to interact with a small language model (SLM) running on a local inference server via [LM Studio](https://lmstudio.ai).
 This project was bootstrapped with [Create React App](www.github.com/facebook/create-react-app).
-It is intended to be used as a template for building your own chat application.
+It is intended to be used as a template for building your own chat application and to explore the capabilities of local language models.

 ## Prerequisites